 He has won two “best paper” prizes - receiving the Williams Award of the Institute of Materials, Minerals and Mining in 2007 for published work on time series forecasting with Kevin Albertson and an €1,000 award from Promote, the Centre for Management of Innovation in Process Industry in Luleå, Sweden for a paper on “Stretch” subsequently published in R&D Management in 2013.

-His recent book on wide strip mill technology, Ribbon of Fire written with an Italian colleague, is about technology transfer from the USA to Europe.
-He retains his engineering interest in rolling technology and is a member of the Bulk Metal Forming Committee, a technical committee of the Technology and Materials Science Division of IOM3.
+A recent book on wide strip mill technology, Ribbon of Fire written with an Italian colleague, is about technology transfer from the USA to Europe.
+He retains his engineering interest in rolling technology and is a former member of the Bulk Metal Forming Committee, a technical committee of the Technology and Materials Science Division of IOM3.
 He advised the steel company, Corus (now Tata), for 18 years on forecasting, foresight, investment in new technology and knowledge management issues.
-He is keynote speaker for international conferences on Mill Performance (2014) and on Rolls (2015).
+He was a keynote speaker for international conferences on Mill Performance (2014) and on Rolls (2015).

 His recent research on history looks at Cold War technology and at how the world went digital in areas such as missile guidance and process plant control.
-His latest paper published in 2015 is on the technology of nuclear weapon design and contradicts received wisdom on the issue.
+His latest papers published in 2015 and 2016 are on the technology of nuclear weapon design and contradict received wisdom on the issue.